 Several tools, resources, and an amazing organization (all free!) changed my life.
 Woke me up.
 Literally SAVED me from my own bad habits and patterns of losing time to unhealthy relationships.
 You’d think I would have known better, as my job entailed studying experts and their latest research on health, wellness, finances, and relationships.
 I even wrote about relationships in a few bestselling books.
 Truth be told, I was a self-help author who couldn’t help herself.

-Perhaps you saw me in the media admitting that I kept a diary during several past relationships, but that I either erased the negative stuff (when my husband apologized… co-dependency anyone?) or couldn’t make sense of my confusing entries (with the aforementioned new boyfriend).
+Perhaps you’ve seen me in the media admitting that I kept a diary during several past relationships, but that I either erased the negative stuff (when my husband apologized… co-dependency anyone?) or couldn’t make sense of my roller-coaster entries.
 The bad days and good days were so all over the place that getting clarity about my own feelings felt like trying to catch the wind.
 Until… I thought to color-code my days… which brought near-immediate awareness.